codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 For detailed information on how to work with applications and Environments, see [GitOps Environments]({{site.baseurl}}/docs/dashboards/gitops-environments/).

 ## GitOps Products & Argo CD applications
-The Product is another custom resource from Codefresh that adds another dimensions to managing applications at scale.
-As teams grow and appliations and services multiply, keeping track of what's deployed where and why becomes difficult if not impossible.
+The Product is another custom resource from Codefresh, adding another dimension to managing applications at scale.
+As teams grow, and applications and services multiply, keeping track of deployments across various environments can become challenging, if not unmanageable.

-Instead of having to switch between applications, or switch between different tools to track and manage different aspects of deployments,
+Instead of having to switch between applications, or switch across multiple tools to track and manage different aspects of deployments,
-Products allow you to group applications considered a cohesive unit, for viewing, tracking, and managing in parallel.
+Products allow you to group applications into cohesive units, simplifying viewing, tracking, and management.

-Codefresh automatically collates the environments in which each application is deployed, and pulls in not just the version of the applications, but also enriched information on commits and committers, and equally important and unique, the features deployed in the different versios.
+Codefresh automatically and seamlessly collates the environments where each application is deployed.
+The comprehensive data includes not just application versions, but also enriched insights into commits, contributors, and uniquely the features deployed across different versions.

-Here's an illustration of Argo CD applications grouped by Products in the GitOps Products dashboard.
+Here's a visualization of Argo CD applications grouped by Products in the GitOps Products dashboard.

 {% include
 	image.html